murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 > ```bash
 > squeue -u <yourusername>
 > ```
->
+  You should see "job... submitted...

+> If your job is not  listed in `squeue`.
+It has finished running.
+It could berun successfully or unsuccesfully.
+What would have printed to your screen has instead printed into the file `denovo.log`.
+Your job should take a little while to run, sit backk
 > • We used a few basic options of sbatch, including time, memory, job names and output log file.
 In reality, there are many, many, more options.
 Have a quick look at `sbatch --help` out of interest.
 NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).
 >
-> • Once your job is no longer listed in `squeue` is empty, it has finished and what would have printed to your screen has instead printed into denovo.log.
-Your job should take about 1 hour to run, so in the meantime, sit back and relax, we'll get back to this after lunch!
+> • O
 {: .challenge}
 ## Analysing the data from our collaborative optimisation